 If you’re less well prepared, and don’t have a tire boot, a little intuitive thinking and DIY is required.
 There’s a lot of other things that you can use in place of a piece of old tire you’ve cut up; you just need to use your imagination!
 Ideal items include an empty gel or energy bar wrapper, or any rubbish you may find at the side of the road that looks robust enough to get you home.
 A folded bank note works too and is cheaper than a taxi home.

 BOOT IT UP…

-Whether you’re using a pre-cut boot or an empty gel wrapper, to carry out the fix, you need to seat one side of the tyre into the rim and insert the new tube as you would with any other puncture, and then carefully insert the boot between the tube and the tyre at the point where the tyre is cut.
-You can then carefully seat the other side of the tyre into the rim and inflate the tube.
+Whether you’re using a pre-cut boot or an empty gel wrapper, to carry out the fix, you need to seat one side of the tire into the rim and insert the new tube as you would with any other puncture, and then carefully insert the boot between the tube and the tire at the point where the tire is cut.
+You can then carefully seat the other side of the tire into the rim and inflate the tube.